 The fix is simple, just require the file relative to the load path:

-The make your own gem guide has a great example of this behavior in practice, with a running test suite.
+The make your own gem guide has a great example of this behavior in practice, including a working test suite.
 The code for that gem is on GitHub as well.

 Mangling the load path

 $LOAD_PATH variable.
-RubyGems itself manages this for you.
-Code like this shouldn’t be necessary:
+RubyGems manages this for you.
+Code like this should not be necessary:

 When RubyGems activates a gem, it adds your package’s

 $LOAD_PATH ready to be required normally by another lib or application.
 It is safe to assume you can then